shravankumar147/problem-solution-dataset/problems/problem-001/problem.md

-# Problem Statement: Sum of Two Numbers
+# Problem: Sum of Two Numbers

 ## Problem Description:
 Write a function `sum_of_two(a, b)` that takes two integers `a` and `b` as input and returns their sum.